 Trying to resume your life after the loss of a beloved family member is difficult.
-If your loved one died because of someone else’s negligence or recklessness, or other wrongdoing, recovering from this loss can even more challenging.
+If your loved one died because of someone else’s negligence or recklessness, or other wrongdoing, recovering from this loss can be even more challenging.

 If you suspect that your loved one’s passing was the result of someone else’s actions, you should reach out to a local personal injury attorney to see if you could be entitled to recover damages.
 By contacting a Blair County wrongful death lawyer as soon as possible, you could put yourself in a better position for a favorable outcome.

 Surviving family members can file wrongful death actions when another person’s actions caused their loved one to die.
 Some of the more common unexpected deaths result from:

 Proactive wrongful death attorneys in Blair County could gather evidence, such as police reports, witness statements, and medical records, to prove that the defendant was legally responsible for the injuries that caused the death.

 Wrongful death and survival actions are civil suits and can occur during the same time period as a criminal prosecution, such as a prosecution for DUI.
 While in a criminal action, the prosecution must prove the defendant’s guilt beyond a reasonable doubt, in a civil suit, the claimant just needs to show that it is more likely than not that the defendant’s negligence, recklessness, or wrongful act caused the death.
 It should be noted that while a criminal conviction would not typically result in financial compensation for the deceased’s family, it could be strong evidence of guilt in a separate civil case.